kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

 The implementation goals of the first milestone are outlined below.
 - [ ] Create the proposal
-- [ ] Implement collection and consumption of core metrics.
 - [ ] Modify the structure of metrics collection code to be "On-Demand"